 These are contradictory specifications as Android 15 is usually only available on newer devices, while in the past few years, almost every phone manufacturer has stopped supporting the 3.5mm port.

-“There are still a handful of phones that have both, and almost all of them are made in China,” The Verge notes.
+“There are still a handful of phones that have both, and almost all of them are made in China,” The Verge commented.

 Despite Trump’s son Eric Trump’s repeated assertions that the T1 is “designed and manufactured in the USA,” that claim has been met with skepticism.
-The lack of information about the processor, display, and camera modules—components that must be imported—further reinforces the suspicions.
+The lack of information about the processor, display, and camera modules – components that must be imported – has further fueled the suspicions.

-By comparison, even the industry’s biggest companies, like Apple, have struggled mightily to move their entire iPhone manufacturing supply chain to the U.S., a process that experts have estimated would require billions of dollars and years of preparation.
+By comparison, even the industry’s biggest companies, like Apple, have had enormous difficulty moving their entire iPhone manufacturing supply chain to the U.S. Experts have estimated that the process would require billions of dollars and years of preparation.

-Trump Mobile, a complete newcomer to the industry, could hardly do the same thing for $499 and still make a profit.
+Trump Mobile, a complete newcomer to the industry, would have a hard time doing the same thing for $499 and still making a profit.

-In fact, in theory, assembling smartphones in the US is possible, but only on a very small scale and still requires importing important components such as cameras, RAM, storage, processors and screens.
+In fact, in theory, assembling smartphones in the US is possible, but only on a very small scale and still requires importing important components such as cameras, RAM, memory, processors and screens.

 Therefore, the possibility of the T1 being a smartphone made entirely in the US is low, unless there is some "miracle" in the supply chain.